metaos-labs/docs/docs/en/for_web3_dev/quick_connect.md

 ### Public Available Endpoints

-Below is a list of publicly available endpoints that you can use to connect to the MetaOs mainnet and public testnets:
+Below is a list of publicly available endpoints that you can use to connect to the MetaOS mainnet and public testnets:

 ##### Mainnet